Recruitment Insurance

 To use our tools to improve your risk profile before presenting to insurers.
 Doing so increases the likelihood of acceptance, drives more favourable terms, and reduces the risk of dispute in the event of a claim between you and the insurer, and any subsequent commercial difficulty.

-Who are an active member of your broking team, helping with claim prevention in addition to standing shoulder to shoulder with you if the worse occurs – and our insurer partners know unequivocally that will always be our approach.
+Our claims team is an active member of your broking team, helping with claim prevention in addition to standing shoulder to shoulder with you if the worse occurs – and our insurer partners know unequivocally that will always be our approach

 We explain the insurer’s documentation and how to access our risk management partners.